nightflyer88/Lua_Filebox-lib/README.md

 - callBack (function) - call this function, if exits the filebox
 - escSubform (number) - subform ID of the last form, it calls when the filebox closes

+Returns filepath as string, eg: "/path/to/file/myfile.txt" or nil if no file selectet.

 ### update form function

 ```